-This individual can be a partner, friend, or family member with a strong credit history and financial stability.
-They must be at least 21 years old.
-Also, your business, or someone else’s, could be considered a guarantor.
+This individual can be a partner, friend, or family member.
+Your business or someone else’s could also be considered a guarantor.

-Essentially, the guarantor agrees to be held liable if the borrower doesn’t pay.
-For the lender, this reduces the risk of lending to a borrower with poor credit.
+Essentially, this person agrees to be held liable if the borrower doesn’t pay.
 As a result, they lender won’t charge higher rates to compensate for the primary borrower’s risk profile.

 A guarantor can also help someone who has a low salary, few assets, or is otherwise financially unstable.
 While credit history is a critical factor in obtaining an unsecured loan, salary and assets matter too.

-Putting It All Together: What Is An Unsecured Guarantor Loan?
+Putting It All Together: How to Guarantor Loans Work?

-Essentially, an unsecured guarantor loan is simply an unsecured loan that’s backed by a guarantor.
-In other words, it’s a loan that:
+Essentially, an unsecured loan is a type of loan that:

 - Isn’t secured by collateral.

-- Has been guaranteed by someone with a strong credit history and financial stability.
+- Has been guaranteed by someone with financial stability.

 For example, not all guarantees are the same.
-Where one guarantor might guarantee the entire loan, another might only guarantee a portion of the loan.
-Assuming all else is equal, making a partially guaranteed unsecured guarantor loan is riskier than if it’s fully guaranteed.
+One person might guarantee the entire loan, while another might only guarantee a portion of the loan.
+Assuming all else is equal, pursuing a partially guaranteed unsecured guarantor loan is riskier than if it’s fully guaranteed.